neodaoist/harmonydictionary/docs/intro.md

 ## What is the Harmony Dictionary?

 The **Harmony Dictionary** is a helpful resource for applying tonal harmony in your music composition.
-- More speed and clarity when harmonizing lines
+- Speed and clarity when harmonizing lines
-- Better mental representations -- keep it simple
+- More accurate mental representations
-- Easy to use with diatonic harmony, flexable into the reaches of [the](https://www.goodreads.com/book/show/890009.Twentieth_Century_Harmony) [twentieth](https://www.goodreads.com/book/show/1000318.Harmony_Book) [century](https://www.scribd.com/doc/169080100/Harmonic-Materials-of-Modern-Music-Howard-Hanson) (21st?)
+- Useful for diatonic harmony, flexable into the reaches of [the](https://www.goodreads.com/book/show/890009.Twentieth_Century_Harmony) [twentieth](https://www.goodreads.com/book/show/1000318.Harmony_Book) [century](https://www.scribd.com/doc/169080100/Harmonic-Materials-of-Modern-Music-Howard-Hanson) (21st?)

 It is organized into 3 sections:
 1. Alphabet -- scale degrees of all major and minor keys